pandora-prime/bpro/README.md

-# bpro
+# BPro library

-Bitcoin Pro wallet library
+BPro (Bitcoin Pro) is a Rust bitcoin wallet library for professional use.